 |purchased a canoe compleat with two paddles and two poles for which I gave 11$, found that my new purchase leaked so much that she was unsafe without some repairs.|

-It may have been a dugout canoe carved from the trunk of a chestnut or white pine tree, perhaps 15 feet long and as much as 4 feet in the beam.10 Early that evening he set some of his hands to repairing "the canoes" — evidently referring to both the "pirogue" and the "canoe."
-At Wheeling on the 8th of September he wrote to President Jefferson: "I have been compelled to purchase a perogue at this place in order to transport the baggage which was sent by land from Pittsburgh, and also to lighten the boat [i.e., the barge] as much as possible."11 He also hired a man to "work" her.
-Again it seems he is referring to a large open boat; he may have abandoned the first pirogue at Wheeling in favor of the new one.
+It may have been a dugout canoe carved from a cottonwood bole of unknown length, or the trunk of a chestnut or white pine tree, perhaps 15 feet long and as much as 4 feet in diameter.11 Early that evening he set some of his hands to repairing "the canoes" — evidently referring to both the "pirogue" and the "canoe."
+At Wheeling on the 8th of September he wrote to President Jefferson: "I have been compelled to purchase a perogue at this place in order to transport the baggage which was sent by land from Pittsburgh, and also to lighten the boat [i.e., the barge] as much as possible."12 He also hired a man to "work" her.
+Again it seems he is referring to a large open boat; he may have abandoned the first pirogue at Wheeling in favor of a new one.
 The confusion was compounded on November 18 when, while the rest of the crew laid by at the mouth of the Ohio River Lewis "set out . . . with a canoe and eight men in company with Captain Clark" to take a short trip down the Mississippi to visit the site of "Oald Fort Jefferson."
 It seems likely they really were in a pirogue, with six or seven of the eight men at the oars; that would have been the most efficient conveyance for stemming the Mississippi's brisk current on the return trip, and nine men in a dugout canoe would have been uncomfortable to say the least.

 When Lewis wasn't keeping his journal, Clark's use of "perogue" and occasional orthographic variations was consistent.
 However, at Fort Mandan in the spring of 1805, Lewis consistently referred to the boats the men were carving from cottonwood logs as "perogues" — until April 7, that is, when the Corps left the fort on the next leg of their journey, and he recorded that their vessels consisted of "six small canoes, and two large perogues," the latter term meaning the two built-up rowboats.
 But after reaching the headwaters of the Missouri and making the laborious crossing of the Bitterroot Range in September of 1805, they paused among the friendly Nez Perce and began carving six dugouts to convey them and their baggage down to the sea.
-In a famous letter to an unknown correspondent, Lewis reverted to the old meaning of perogue, writing in his journal that the men soon got to work and carved "four large Pirogues & a small Canoe."12
+In a famous letter to an unknown correspondent, Lewis reverted to the old meaning of perogue, writing in his journal that the men soon got to work and carved "four large Pirogues & a small Canoe."13

-The following spring, however, as they made their way back up the Columbia from Fort Clatsop, Lewis returned to his old habit, referring to the Indians' boats as canoes, and to their own old, battered, rattletrap ponderosa pine dugouts as pirogues.
-(They had recently taken one small canoe from the Clatsops, and soon purchased another one.)
+The following spring, however, as they made their way back up the Columbia from Fort Clatsop, Lewis returned to his old habit, referring to the Indians' boats as canoes, and to their own battered ponderosa pine dugouts as pirogues.
+(They had recently "taken" one small canoe from the Clatsops, and soon purchased another.)
 On April 2, 1806, he said that he intended to trade their old dugouts for some of the natives' light, sleek canoes, or else purchase them outright with elk skins.
 On the twelfth, the Columbia's raging Cascades snatched one of their own dugouts out of their hands and carried it swiftly downriver.
 The mishap worried Lewis greatly.
-They were desperately short of trade goods, and, he worried, "the loss of this perogue will I fear compell us to purchase one or more canoes of the indians at an extravegant price."
+They were desperately short of trade goods, and, he worried, "the loss of this perogue [i.e., dugout canoe] will I fear compell us to purchase one or more canoes of the indians at an extravegant price."
 Another six days later the high, rough and rapid water compelled the men to unload the "perogues and canoes" and manhandle their baggage over a short portage of seventy paces, then wrestle their "five small canoes" up the rapids using cords and setting poles.
 The two "perogues" — the ponderosa pine dugouts they had hurriedly made the previous fall on the Clearwater River — they "could take no further and therefore cut them up for fuel."

 Sergeant Ordway used pirogue in a similarly ambiguous way.
 In early November of 1804, he stated: "Several more of our french hands is discharged and one makeing a pearogue in order to descend the Missourie."
 Undoubtedly he meant a cottonwood dugout canoe.
 One day in February, 1805, at Fort Mandan Ordway used "perogue" both ways in the same journal entry: They moved "the 2 perogues along the N. Side of the line of huts"—where they would be sheltered from direct sunlight—so as to keep the sun from drying them too quickly and thereby cracking them.
 Those would have been the boats they referred to otherwise as the red and white pirogues.
 The next sentence, however, clearly refers to dugout canoes: "16 men Got their tools in order to make 4 perogues 4 men destined [assigned] to make each perogue."

-Complicating the confusion, the anonymous scribe who later paraphrased Private Whitehouse's journal changed his author's preferred "canoe" to pettyauger, one of numerous variants of the Spanish piragua through perriago and perryauger, all denoting either a single canoe hollowed from a tree trunk, or two such canoes fastened together side-by-side.13 In the eighteenth century, the name "periagua" was often applied to a large dugout canoe fitted with a sail.14 At his Yellowstone River canoe camp on July 20-24, 1806, Clark devised something close to one of the latter by tying his two new, narrow 28-foot dugouts together for stability.15 After they shipped water while passing through a riffle, he had buffalo skin tacked over the adjacent gunwales to keep water from "flacking in."
+Complicating the confusion, the anonymous scribe who later paraphrased Private Whitehouse's journal changed his author's preferred "canoe" to pettyauger, one of numerous variants of the Spanish piragua through perriago and perryauger, all denoting either a single canoe hollowed from a tree trunk, or two such canoes fastened together side-by-side.14 In the eighteenth century, the name "periagua" was often applied to a large dugout canoe fitted with a sail.15 At his Yellowstone River canoe camp on July 20-24, 1806, Clark devised something close to one of the latter by tying his two new, narrow 28-foot dugouts together for stability.16 After they shipped water while passing through a riffle, he had buffalo skin tacked over the adjacent gunwales to keep water from "flacking in."

-n a letter to Lewis (who was in St. Louis) on May 13, 1804, Clark had written from Camp Dubois that their flotilla would depart the next day in the "Boat of 22 oars, a large Perogue of 7 oares" manned by 8 Frenchmen, and "a Second Perogue of 6 oars Complete with Sails16 &c. &c." (the so-called white pirogue) manned by soldiers.
+n a letter to Lewis (who was in St. Louis) on May 13, 1804, Clark had written from Camp Dubois that their flotilla would depart the next day in the "Boat of 22 oars, a large Perogue of 7 oares" manned by 8 Frenchmen, and "a Second Perogue of 6 oars Complete with Sails17 &c. &c." (the so-called white pirogue) manned by soldiers.
 The captains revealed more details in their Detachment Orders of May 26, 1804, which suggest that one of the qualifications of the sergeants was competency in all aspects of handling boats under oar and sail.
 In professional terms, within the limits of river navigation, they were "able seaman," although they were never called that.
 Aside from the captains, the only other men with like qualifications were Pierre Cruzatte, François Labiche, and perhaps George Drouillard.

 The White Pirogue